ibexa/documentation-developer/docs/multisite/languages/back_office_translations.md

 ---
-description: The language of the Back Office is selected automatically based on browser language, or you can choose it manually in user settings.
+description: The language of the back office is selected automatically based on browser language, or you can choose it manually in user settings.
 ---

-# Back Office translations
+# Back office translations

-## Enabling Back Office languages
+## Enabling back office languages

 All translations are available as a part of [[= product_name =]].
-To enable Back Office translations, use the following configuration:
+To enable back office translations, use the following configuration:

 ``` yaml
 ibexa: